jclem/teamster/README.md

 > they can be started or stopped at a moment's notice.** This facilitates fast
 > elastic scaling, rapid deployment of [code][code] or [config][config]
 > changes, and robustness of production deploys.
+>
+> Processes **shut down gracefully when they receive a [SIGTERM][sigterm]**
+> signal from the process manager.
+For a web process, graceful shutdown is
+> achieved by ceasing to listen on the service port (thereby refusing any new
+> requests), allowing any current requests to finish, and then exiting.

 *— [The Twelve-Factor App][twelve-factor]*